SMH17/TensorBoxPy3/README.md

     $ cd utils && make && make hungarian && cd ..

-The current hyperparameters configurations work with Inception v2 and ReInspect(ResNet) v2 as sub-models.
+The current hyperparameters configurations work with Inception v2 and ResNet v2 as sub-models.
 - Inception is the evolution of GoogLeNet neural network.
 Inception relies on a network-in-network architecture that uses sub-networks called Inception modules.
 The goal of the inception module is to act as a multi-level feature extractor to increase learning abilities and abstraction power by having more complex filters that work at different levels.
-- ReInspect uses deep residual networks explicitly reformulating the layers as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions, and relies on micro-architecture modules, using a collection of micro-architecture building blocks along with standard layers (like CONV, POOL, etc.) that together lead to the macro-architecture.
-ReInspect is a neural network extension designed for high performance object detection in images with heavily overlapping instances.
+- Resnet uses deep residual networks explicitly reformulating the layers as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions, and relies on micro-architecture modules, using a collection of micro-architecture building blocks along with standard layers (like CONV, POOL, etc.) that together lead to the macro-architecture.

 Both v2 versions of Inception and Resnet sub-models use batch normalization to address covariate shift problem and improve results.